jamesphillipturpin/x-factor/README.md

 The script x-factor.py is an extreme refactoring of the wolverine.py script for added functionality and a higher level, object oriented programming (OOP) approach.
 The script is completely untested.
 The wolverine.py script is preserved unchanged for now, so you can use it to improve the x-factor.py script is you wish.
-The original README for the wolverine.py script is included below.
+The README for the wolverine.py script is included below.

 # Wolverine